 Stephen Jaron is the founder and owner of Renovate & Restore, LLC/Echelon Construction Co, LLC, a residential and commercial construction business.
 Amanda Jaron says of her husband, “Stephen feels he has mastered the craft of balance.
 While he, himself, is not an artist, he is a huge supporter of the arts every day!
 He prides himself on being able to balance the operations side of running a business with architects/interior designers & living in a creative household.”

 Big Impressions by Little Artists celebrates the finer things—fine art, fine craft, fine wine, fine food, and the fine art of dessert.
-Live auction lots include an original artwork by a featured artist, jewelry, and an experience such as a hotel stay and concert tickets.
-Featured artists include Elvis Swift, Emily James, Holly Manneck, Marvin Rouse and Julie Magardino.
-Artists creating work live at the gala are Paula Brody with children from CCCR’s programs, Nalin Isme, Alanna Jaron and Marcus Zotter.
+Featured artists included Elvis Swift, Emily James, Holly Manneck, Marvin Rouse and Julie Magardino.
+Artists that created work live at the gala are Paula Brody with children from CCCR’s programs, Nalin Isme, Alanna Jaron, Emily Schaab and Marcus Zotter.
 These artists are multigenerational, ranging from 4-years-old to teen and adult.
 The silent auction will have typical items as well as original art by over 30 local artists.
-Naples Performing Arts Center will perform show tunes to finish the night on a high-note.
+Naples Performing Arts Center performed show tunes to finish the night on a high-note.

 All proceeds benefit Collier Child Care Resources and help provide partial tuition assistance for the children of low-income, working families who could not otherwise afford the cost of a high-quality early education.
 Without high-quality early education, these children are at high risk of starting kindergarten behind their peers.
 CCCR uses the Reggio Emilia educational philosophy that incorporates daily art experiences to aid in the development of young children’s social, emotional, academic, and motor skills.